 Happy St. Patrick’s Day!
 Odds are, you’re planning a traditional feast with boiled cabbage and corned beef.
 While this is a tasty and festive way to celebrate St. Patrick’s Day, you’re probably going to have way more corned beef than you know what to do with.
-Leftovers are always great for taking to work for lunch or eating the next day, but it’s easy to get sick of microwaved corned beef and cabbage.
+Leftovers are always great for taking to work for lunch or eating the next day.
+Plus, making your own lunch can help prevent credit card debt.
+That said, it’s easy to get sick of microwaved corned beef and cabbage.
 You may be wondering, what else can you do with corned beef leftovers?

 We’ve got breakfast, lunch, and dinner ideas, to stretch those leftovers into a week of versatile and unique meals.
-By stretching these leftovers and lowering your grocery bills, you’ll have more money to put towards your credit card debt.
+By stretching these leftovers and lowering your grocery bills, you’ll have more money to put towards debt management.

 There’s always the tasty and flexible standard, corned beef hash.
 The great thing about hash is that it can be made with pretty much any leftover meat, and almost any vegetable.
 Honestly, I only make a corned beef dinner on St. Patrick’s Day so that we can have corned beef hash the next morning!
 Here is my recipe.